A necessary prepping mindset begins with each of us as individuals.

 Rehearse the Plan

 A stable prepping mindset requires that you don’t forget to rehearse your plan and its contingencies.
 In the example above, drive the routes to your BOL at different times and under various conditions.
-Try the routes in high-traffic hours, or in bad weather, or at night.
+Try the routes in high-traffic hours, or bad weather, or at night.
 You’ll learn a lot that will help you have faith in your plan and adjust it if necessary.

 Increase the Stress